ecoAPM/LoadTestToolbox/README.md

 As with everything, these tools should be used only for good!

+Obviously intended to be run on a different machine than the one being tested.

 ## Hammer

-Hammers on a specified site with a given range of simultaneous requests, and returns the average response time for each
+Hammers on a specified site with a given range of simultaneous requests, and returns the average response time for each.
+Given:

     hammer http://example.com/ 1 100

+Hammer will make 1 simultaneous request, then 2, then 3, and so forth, up to 100.

+Hammer is smart about orders of magnitude, so from 10 to 100, it will step up 10 requests at a time (10, 20, 30, etc.); step 100 for 100 to 1000 simultaneous requests (100, 200, ..., 1000); and so forth.

-will give an output something like
+Hammer will give an output something like

     1: 31.24 ms
     2: 7.81 ms